ISP19/problems/properties/README.md

 * Chapter 19 of `Fluent Python` 2E, has a detailed discussion of properties.
 * [property class](https://docs.python.org/3/library/functions.html#property) in Python Library docs.
 It is refered to as both a "class" and "function" in the docs.

-You can define a property using the `property` class.
+You can also define a property using the `property` class.
 Suppose the Animal class has methods `get_name` and `set_name`, but no attribute `self.name` (to avoid name collision with the property "name").
 You can deine a `name` property using:

 ```python
 class Animal: